 Carlson (1975) supported Fuson hypothesis archaeologically.
 He wrote about a discovery of the artifact excavated in San Lorenzo (Veracrúz, Mexico), which is considered to be a lodestone compass, made from pure hematite (Fe2O3).
 The age of the sample was estimated by radiocarbon dating of surrounding organic layers to 1400 − 1000 BC (3400 – 3000 BP; BC means “before Christ”, AD means “anno Domini” equating “after Christ”, BP means “before present”).
-As such a piece of lodestone could float on liquid mercury and a mechanism for a compass is given.
+As such, a piece of lodestone could float on liquid mercury and a mechanism for a compass is given.
 The materials needed to build it (mercury, magnetite rocks, cinnabar, and limestone) were available at this region.
-For example, near Monte Albán (Oaxaca, México), in locality known as San José Mogote, was a workshop for mirrors from magnetite, probably already 500 years before Monte Albán was established.
-A settlement in Loma Salinas/Coatepec is situated directly at magnetic mineral mines (Flannery and Marcus, 2005).
+For example, near Monte Albán (Oaxaca, México), in a locality known as San José Mogote, was a workshop for mirrors from magnetite, probably already 500 years before Monte Albán was established.
+A settlement in Loma Salinas/Coatepec is situated directly at the magnetic mineral mines (Flannery and Marcus, 2005).
 Methods to prepare liquid mercury from cinnabar (HgS, mercuric sulphide) by roasting on air or with limestone were also known and used by Olmécs and Maya, for painting ceramics and other purposes.

 A successful test of the Fuson hypothesis in time around 1970−1990 was hardly possible due to very limited knowledge of the magnetic pole wandering and relevant paleomagnetic declinations for time and places of interest.
 We tested Fuson hypothesis by our own field measurements in many places in Mesoamerica and supported but not proved it (for details see Klokočník et al. 2007).